sm2302/a1-grp-matlab-power-of-2-2-n/README.md

   </tr>
   <tr>
     <td>
-      Frequently occuring activity patterns include <i>still-life</i>s (a group of neighbouring cells that do not evolve from one generation to the next), <i>oscillators</i> (group of cells that evolve but return to the same pattern after a certain number of generations (know as its period), and <i>spaceships</i> (same as oscillators, but which end up on a different location after each period)
+      Frequently occuring activity patterns include <i>still-life</i>s (neighbourhood cells that stay in one state from one generation to the next), <i>oscillators</i> (neighbourhood of cells that evolve on each step but return to the same pattern after a certain number of generations (known as its period), and <i>spaceships</i> (same as oscillators, but which end up on a different location after each period)
     </td>
     <td>
-      It is also possible to have the LIFE-like patterns occur in the triangular grid, with the rules Birth=<code>4,8</code> and Survival=<code>4,5,6</code>, albeit being rarer than in the Game of LIFE.
+      LIFE-like patterns can also occur in the triangular grid, with the rules Birth=<code>4,8</code> and Survival=<code>4,5,6</code>, albeit being rarer than in the Game of LIFE.
 Above shows the occurance of spaceships from a randomly generated initial state (but now saved in <a href=#relevant-files-descriptions>savedStates.mat</a>
     </td
   </tr>
   <tr>